YPares/gaast/README.md

 # Geometric Algebra Abstract Syntax Tree

-Contruct geometric algebra expressions and perform grade inference on them, before direct evaluation or code generation, in order to limit allocations and computations to what is needed to get the wanted result.
+Construct geometric algebra expressions and perform grade inference on them, before direct evaluation or code generation, in order to limit allocations and computations to what is needed to get the wanted result.
 For instance, let's take the following expression: